Chu May Paing reviews a new book on narratives of siege and fear in three cities of Myanmar.

 In Part Two, the author sketches five voices—of two Buddhist laymen and two Muslims—from Arakan, the second least economically developed state in Myanmar: The Neglected, The Senior Citizen, The Social Worker, The Spokesman, and The Teacher.
 The author’s visible Americanness associated with unwanted foreign intervention on the Rohingya affairs in Arakan left him feeling “isolated” and “uncomfortable” or what he calls “contemporary otherness” (p.
 151).
 The author’s encounter with an unorthodox monk in Mrauk U offers “how the Arakanese see themselves as sandwiched between two adversaries [the Bamar and the Rohingya]” (p.
 153; see “The Neglected”).
 It is in Arakan that the author’s use of the term Rohingya is quickly corrected and he is suggested a recently published book, Arakan: A Neglected Land and Her Voiceless People by Khin Maung Saw, a poet and an author now residing in the US.
 In his book, Khin Maung Saw refers to the Rohingya by the “R word,” a euphemism for the term Rohingya.
 Holt was struck by its inevitable and unfortunate similarity with the pejorative use of the “N word” in the US context (p.
 157-158).

 In the Introduction, Holt compares the anti-Muslim sentiments in Myanmar and those in Sri Lanka.
-Holt is especially struck by the similarities in the position of the leaders of those movements and their ideologies—Wirathu and his Mabatha (acronym for the Association for the Preservation of the Society and Religion) in Myanmar and Gangodawila Soma and his Bodu Bala Sena (BBS: Buddhist Power Force).
+Holt is especially struck by the similarities in the position of the leaders of those movements and their ideologies—Wirathu and his Mabatha (acronym for the Association for the Preservation of the Society and Religion) in Myanmar and Gangodawila Soma and his the monastic political party Bodu Bala Sena (BBS: Buddhist Power Force) founded after Soma’s death and legacy.
 The voice of a charismatic leader, the Venerable Gangodawila Soma, was the most prominent in expressing Sinhalese anti-Muslim sentiments following the Civil War in Sri Lanka (1983-2009).
 Similarly to Wirathu’s anti-Muslim sermons, speeches, and political agenda, Soma’s portrayal of Sri Lanka as a Buddhist country that was now “under siege by Hindu, Muslim, and Christian conspiracies” (p.
-4) in his message was used to incite sentiments of siege and fear among the state’s 65 percent Buddhist public.
+4) in his message was used by BBS to incite sentiments of siege and fear among the state’s 65 percent Buddhist public.
 Holt therefore looked forward to interviewing Wirathu about this transnational connection, only to find out that Wirathu (The Nationalist) “doesn’t know anything about Soma or the JHU (Jatika Hela Urumaya; the Sinhalese People’s Heritage, a monastic political party founded in 2004)” (p.
 212).
 Wirathu’s remarks not just about the Rohingya and the Muslims in the country, but also about the women are still outrageous.
 However, I am displeased with the author’s attempt to theorize Wirathu’s patronizing view towards women as a result of his anger and hatred toward his mother for her second marriage (p.
 222).
 Unfortunately, Holt seems to be tied up on this “perfect explanation” (p.
 222) for Wirathu’s misogyny although his interviews with Wirathu do not seem to support this claim.

 Holt explains that the phrase “narrative of siege” is indicative of “the importance of the national memory of loss and lack, or more specifically, how the exigencies of time are understood to bear witness to a people’s identity and contribute to the formation of a historical consciousness” (p.
 24).
 Myanmar’s Buddhist-Muslim Crisis captures the sentiment of siege imbued in the colorful assemblage of the narratives from the three cities of Myanmar.
 It also highlights the disjuncture between Myanmar’s self-imagination as post-authoritarian, where public anxieties of fear still permeate in everyday life – even in a cosmopolitan city like Yangon, after “the fascist regime” (see Monique Skidmore’s 2004 Karaoke Fascism: Burma and the Politics of Fear).
 It is also apparent through his reflexive accounts that the author encounters various difficulties in getting access to his interlocutors due to linguistic, social, and political limitations.
 Those limitations, some of them mentioned above in this review, have led to a need to further explore and unpack some of the author’s conclusions about the narratives of siege and fear in Myanmar.
 Those are the gaps to be filled for the scholars of Burma and of Rohingya affairs.
 Still, I appreciate the multiplicities in the sentimental “expressions of siege” shone through the voices of his interlocutors and through his perspectives as a scholar of Sri Lanka and an American.
 The strength of this book is the author’s ability and depth of knowledge to contextualize the rise of Buddhist violence across nations beyond the context of Myanmar.
 In the Afterword, Holt solemnly provides a possible way to initiate a change for the future of Myanmar’s Rohingya: first, establishing safe spaces, then a form of self-determination for Rohingya while maintaining ties within Rakhine State and the Myanmar Union (p.
 277).
 Whether or not the author’s recommendations are to be read and considered by the Myanmar state officials, I recommend this book to those who become troubled by and want to be directed to a synopsis of “the Rohingya crisis” in Myanmar.